Skip to main content

 10.1Management staff for early childhood and school education

-Article 131 of Organic Law 2/2006 on Education (LOE), as amended by Organic Law 3/2020 (LOMLOE), describes the composition and functions of the unipersonal bodies of the management team, which is made up of the following members:
+Article 131 of Law 2/2006 on Education (LOE), amended by Law 3/2020 (LOMLOE), describes the composition and functions of the unipersonal bodies of the management team, which is made up of the following members:

 • school head;